go-home-io/website/content/docs/k8s/gluster-fs.md

 > At this point you can either choose to use separate storage for GlusterFS or create a loop [device](https://techdev.io/en/developer-blog/deploying-glusterfs-in-your-bare-metal-kubernetes-cluster).

-{{<warning "Below instructions are applicable to separate storage, for the loop device you'll have different paths. ">}}
+{{<warning "Instructions below are applicable to separate storage, for the loop device you'll have different paths. ">}}

 Get your device name:
 ```bash